ESCdeGmbH/echobot/README.md

 The following is a detailed description of how the echo bot project is built.

-**Top-Level:** Contains the solution of the repo, as well as the NuGet configuration where the feed for the chatbot framework is stored.
+**Top-Level:** Contains the solution of the repo, as well as the NuGet configuration where the feed for the chatbot framework is located.

-**data:** Contains a sporadic version of the LUIS training data as framework
+**data:** Contains a sporadic version of the LUIS training data as template

 **echobot:** Contains the actual project; the echo bot.